PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing: Introduction

-We evaluate \sys on popular datasets including ImageNet and CIFAR-10 with adversarial patch sizes ranging from 0.4\% to 25\%.
-The results show that \sys is able to achieve significantly higher clean accuracy and certified accuracy than existing certified defenses.
-Specifically, \sys is able to stably remain a high test accuracy in the verified image subset under different adversarial patch sizes, although the ratio of verifiable inputs decreases under larger adversarial patches.
+We evaluate \sys on popular datasets, including CIFAR-10, GTSRB, Food-101 and ImageNet, with adversarial patch sizes ranging from 0.4\% to 25\%.
+The results demonstrate that \sys is able to achieve significantly higher clean accuracy and certified accuracy than existing certified defenses.
+In particular, \sys is able to stably achieve a high test accuracy in the verified image subset under different adversarial patch sizes, although the ratio of verifiable inputs decreases under larger adversarial patches.

+Finally, we discuss the advantages and disadvantages of \sys over the traditional certified recovery approaches to assess whether we have effectively addressed the limitations identified in the preliminary study.
+We empirically demonstrate the superior ability of \sys in dealing with images with a small {\responserefa{}region of interest (ROI)}.
+We also highlight the difference between the statistical certificate obtained by \sys and traditional certificates, which has rarely been discussed in literature before.